 Tips on visiting Reykjadalur Hot Springs

 ✔️ INNI Boutique apartments – this is a superb apartment with a warm and modern decoration, with black and brown tones.
-It is located in Hveragerði, 7 minutes away from those wonderful free hot springs in Iceland.
+It is located in Hveragerði, 7 minutes away from those free hot springs.

 Hrunalaug Hot Spring

-More and more tourists know about those beautiful Reykjavik hot springs.
-So therefore, make sure you absolutely add this to your Iceland Itinerary.
+The word-of-mouth recommendation is spreading fast however, more and more tourists know about the stunning Reykjavik hot springs.
+Make sure you add it to your Iceland Itinerary before it becomes too crowded.

 How to get to Hrunalaug Hot Spring?